Ohio Valley Mall: History

-In 2012, the Cafaro Company announced plans to renovate the mall's interior to add a new anchor store.
-Levin Furniture closed in late 2012 and in February 2013, it was announced that Boscov's would be opening in its space in October.
-In July 2015, Crafts 2000 closed and was replaced by Pat Catan's that September.
+Crafts 2000 closed in 2015 and was replaced by Pat Catan's, which opened later that year.
 It was announced in January 2017 that Elder-Beerman and Kmart would be closing in March.
-In March 2017, it was announced that the former Elder-Beerman would be subdivided and renovated to add Marshalls, which opened that September.
+Carmike Cinemas was converted to AMC Theatres in March 2017.
+Also in March 2017, it was announced that the former Elder-Beerman would be subdivided and renovated for Marshalls, which opened that September.
 It was announced in January 2019 that Pat Catan's would be closing in June due to Michaels announcing that it would be converting the store in August.

-In March 2019, it was announced that half of the former Kmart would be subdivided and renovated to add Dunham's Sports, which opened that October, while the other half of the former Kmart would be demolished to add Hampton Inn & Suites, which opened in April 2021.
+In March 2019, it was announced that half of the former Kmart would be subdivided and renovated for Dunham's Sports, which opened that October, while the other half of the former Kmart would be demolished for Hampton Inn & Suites, which opened in April 2021.
 It was announced in April 2019 that Sears would be closing in July.
-On a seasonal basis from 2019 to 2024, the former Sears was used by Spirit Halloween.
+The former Sears was used by Spirit Halloween on a seasonal basis from 2019 to 2024.

-It was announced in January 2020 that Macy's would be closing in March as part of a plan to close 125 stores nationwide.
-In February 2020, it was announced that Five Below would be opening in the remaining portion of the former Kmart next to Dunham's Sports.
-Five Below opened in June 2020.
-From February to May 2021, the former Sears was used as a COVID-19 vaccination clinic.
-The former Sears was also used by Hickory Farms during the Christmas and holiday season in 2021.
-AMC Theatres closed their location at the mall in 2024, but the movie theater is expected to reopen near Christmas, 2025 under new owners.
-The new movie theater is to be called Golden Ticket Cinemas.
-In September 2025, it was announced that the former Sears will be subdivided and renovated to add Academy Sports + Outdoors and Burlington.
-It was also announced that the former Macy's will be subdivided and renovated to add Boot Barn.
-All three stores will open sometime in 2026.